Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **User2:** Monitoring Reader

-### Question-44 💩💩💩
+### Question-47 🐣🐣🐣

-You manage a project in Azure DevOps.
-You need to prevent the configuration of the project from changing over time.
+You manage a project in Azure DevOps. **You need to prevent the configuration of the project from changing over time**.

 Solution: Pertorm a subscription Health scan when packages are created